The Most Uncomfortable Chair in the Room: Productivity Hack from the Iron Throne

 The Iron Throne is not just hard and unyeilding––it’s dangerous.
 The still-sharp edges of the thousand swords of Aegon’s foes can cut the unwary.

 There is a moral lesson Aegon intended for his heirs: no ruler should ever sit the throne carelessly, just as they must not rule carelessly.

 Here’s how this relates: firstly and most obviously, when I work, I am hungry and eager.
 I try to manifest the mindset of a hungry conqueror, not a well-fed king.

 But, more deeply, there’s something I take very seriously: responsibility.

 I’m not over here ruling the Seven Kingdoms, but I have carved out my own little empire.
 The knowledge that my writing touches, inspires, and influences thousands of people is something for which I am grateful beyond measure, and I do not take it lightly; I have a responsibility to my readers to create the best content I can.
-And to always be striving to improve.
+And to always strive for improvement.
+To make good art.

 So too is there a responsibility to myself: to keep pushing and growing, to make the business better, my writing better, leave a greater legacy.

-There is no faster way to stagnation than to get comfortable.
+Pain is the universal teacher, and it’s taught me there’s no faster way to stagnation than to get comfortable.
 Comfort is the brother of complacency.
 And complacency is the enemy of productivity.